codaley/big-data-analytics-hw/README.md

-# Big Data Analytics - Homework Repository
+# Big Data Analytics - Assignment Repository

-This repository contains various homework assignments from my Big Data Analytics course, based on the book *Big Data Technologies for Business* by Arben Asllani.
+This repository contains various assignments from the MSBA 214 Big Data Analytics course at CSUS, based on the book *Big Data Technologies for Business* by Arben Asllani.
 The assignments cover hands-on implementations of key big data technologies and concepts.

 ## **Topics Covered**
 - **HDFS**: File operations and management in Hadoop Distributed File System